 There are four elements that must be true for someone to be guilty of negligence.
 When an injured person—the plaintiff—brings a negligence claim against a defendant, the plaintiff and their attorney must present evidence demonstrating each of these four elements:

 The word “duty” in this context is more like “responsibility.”
 For example, drivers have a responsibility to other motorists to operate their vehicles safely.
 Doctors have a responsibility to use their best medical judgment when treating their patients.
 Manufacturers have a responsibility to their customers to produce a product that is safe for ordinary use.
-Failure to uphold these responsibilities is negligence.
+As a Winder personal injury attorney could explain, failure to uphold these responsibilities is negligence.

 Many accidents result from a combination of factors, and it is not unusual for a plaintiff to be partially responsible for causing an incident.
 For instance, if someone slips on a spilled liquid in a grocery store and sprains their ankle, the store might be negligent for not promptly mopping up the mess.
 However, if the injured person was texting instead of watching their step, their negligence also contributed to their accident.

 Some states bar a negligent person from collecting damages, even if the defendant was far more negligent than the plaintiff.
-However, Georgia follows the more generous principle of comparative negligence under Official Georgia Code Annotated §51-11-7.
 This means that negligent plaintiffs may collect damages from people who were more negligent in causing the injurious accident.

 However, it is important to note that a plaintiff’s negligence will impact the amount of damages they can collect.
 A judge will reduce a negligent plaintiff’s damages by a percentage equal to their degree of responsibility.
 It is recommended that injured victims in Winder seek a knowledgeable lawyer to further explain comparative negligence laws in the state.